 by Campbell Geeslin

-This week’s batch of contests is brimming with poetry prizes.
-The deadline for each is Oct 31.
+This week’s batch of prizes is mostly for poets and fiction writers.
+The deadline for each contest is November 30.

 by Campbell Geeslin